-Van hits pedestrians in Toronto, driver in custody: police
+Van kills at least two, injures seven, on Toronto sidewalk

 Police in Canada’s largest city initially said eight to 10 people had been injured but later said it was unclear exactly how many had been hurt or the extent of their injuries.

+A Reuters witness said there were at least two bodies at the site of the incident.
+At least seven people were brought to nearby Sunnybrook Health Services Centre’s trauma center, the hospital said on Twitter.

-It was not immediately clear if the incident was a deliberate act by the driver or a traffic mishap.
+It was not immediately clear if the incident was a deliberate act by the driver or a traffic mishap in a mixed commercial and residential area.

-“Too early to confirm the number of pedestrians struck or their injuries,” police said on Twitter.

-Police were called just before 1:30 p.m.
-(1330 GMT) to the corner of Yonge Street and Finch Avenue in the north end of the city, where a van drove onto the sidewalk and hit multiple people, said Toronto Police spokeswoman Meaghan Gray.
+The crash occurred at the corner of Yonge Street and Finch Avenue in the north end of the city, where a van drove onto the sidewalk and hit several people, said Toronto Police spokeswoman Meaghan Gray.

+A man who gave his name as Ali told CNN he saw the van and that the driver appeared to have been targeting people.

+“This person was intentionally doing this, he was killing everybody,” the man said.
+“He kept going, he kept going.
+People were getting hit, one after another.”

+Yonge Street is large, divided boulevard at the point where the incident occurred, its center meridian dotted with planter boxes and sculptures.

+Some of the victims were struck in a public square popular with office workers on lunch breaks.
+Aerial photos of the scene posted on social media showed a food truck parked just a few feet away from where emergency workers busily transferred people onto stretchers.

-The incident happened about 30 kms (18 miles) from downtown, where the Group of Seven foreign ministers of industrialized nations, including Canada, France, Germany, Italy, Japan, UK and US were meeting on Monday.
+The incident happened about 30 kms (18 miles) from downtown, where the Group of Seven foreign ministers of industrialized nations, including Canada, the United States, Britain, France, Germany, Italy, and Japan were meeting on Monday.
 There was no noticeable change in security around the Intercontinental Hotel where the ministers gathered.

 Canadian Prime Minister Justin Trudeau said officials were investigating.